chisNaN/ubuntu-on-macbook12/README.md

 At next boot the drive won't be recognized again so you will have to enter the same command above (without sudo) in the `>initramfs` console.

-Then hit CTRL+d to exit and it should manage to boot and mount the drive (recall this step because you may have to do it again)
+Then hit CTRL+d to exit and it should manage to boot and mount the drive.
+Recall this step because you may have to do it again.
 (It is explained [here](https://www.debian-fr.org/t/probleme-dualboot-sur-macos/73496/15) for french people)

 Once ubuntu rebooted with discs recognized you may **update the kernel to 4.11.7 version** in order to solve once for all the problem of internal ssd.
 To do so launch a terminal and execute: